I could laugh and play

 1. Under Friendly Fire 2.
 Slipping From Reality 3.
 Genetic Overkill 4.
 Die With A Beer In Your Hand 5.
 The Horde 6.
 Endless Pleasure 7.
 Dead Men Drinking 8.
 Alien Revenge 9.
 Fistful Of Love 10.
 Beyond The Pubyard 11.
 We're Coming Back

 By all intents and purposes, Beast Of Bourbon is like a carbon copy of B-Day straight out of the box.
-The songs sound pretty identical from start to finish, with very little variation in between, and in the end you cannot help but wonder how many tracks there actually were on this thing as you could hardly distinguish them from each other.
+The songs sound nearly identical from start to finish, with very little difference, and in the end you cannot help but wonder how many tracks there actually were on this thing as you could hardly distinguish between them.
 Listening to this album means hearing the same banging repeated in such a thick-headed manner that it soon becomes totally meaningless.
 Again, the production values easily surpass those found on the oldest albums, but it appears that imagination was left behind a good time ago.
-Tankard certainly made some worthwhile albums back then, but these later releases could be almost taken as cautionary examples of what happens when automated programming is applied to thrash metal.
+Tankard certainly made some worthwhile albums back then, but these later releases could be almost taken as cautionary examples of what happens when automated programming is applied on thrash metal.
 Bonus points must be granted for the total riot lyrics of Fistful Of Love, though.

 TANKARD - The Beauty And The Beer